AoDev/bard-router/documentation/docs/plugins_vm.md

 > **The `vmPlugin` is meant to facilitate the [decouple state and UI](https://hackernoon.com/how-to-decouple-state-and-ui-a-k-a-you-dont-need-componentwillmount-cc90b787aa37) philosophy.**

 It is experimental and could change or disappear.
-It allows to greatly simplify a React app architecture.
+It allows to simplify a React app architecture at "page" level.

 ## What are VM (view models) for?